 Set your default Event Documents and LMS Content (including External Activities) here.
-This will save you time when you have a default list of Event and/or documents you wish to apply to an Event scheduled from your course.
+This will save you time when you have a default list of Events and/or Documents you wish to apply to an Event scheduled from your course.
 Please see the relevant aforementioned Events documentation, for more information on how to use this section.

 In the Schedule tab, you will be able to specify a default Learning Mode and Schedule for your Events.
-The schedule also determines the Duration (in days) display, based on the number of sessions due to be created, for WebLink and WordPress integrations.
+The Schedule also determines the Duration (in days) displayed, based on the number of sessions to be created, for WebLink and WordPress integrations.
 The days and times will be applied to your Event’s Sessions.
-You’ll be able to modify these when you schedule your Event, using the Session Editor , so don’t worry if these values are not exact.
+You’ll be able to modify these when you schedule your Event, using the Session Editor, so don’t worry if these values are not exact.
 For more information see our documentation on Events.

 |Every (weeks)||How often you need to repeat the week’s training, e.g. every week = 1, every fortnight = 2, etc.|